 Through our curriculum, it is our intention that learning happens everywhere - home, school and the wider world.

-The curriculum newsletter for each year group can be found below.
+The curriculum newsletter for each year group can be found on the Class page for your child here..
 For further information on the curriculum please contact your child's teacher in the first instance.